Did you ever had trouble with Network Manager and felt that you need to try to setup

 Assuming that you’ve already completed step 1,2 and 3, you can just use this simple command

-The first command updates /etc/network/interfaces file with eth0 interface to use DHCP.
+/etc/network/interfaces file with eth0 interface to use DHCP.

 # echo “iface eth0 inet dhcp” >>/etc/network/interfaces